 glór is a multi-disciplinary arts centre located in the heart of Ennis.
 Built at a cost of €8.5m, glór was the largest investment in the Arts in County Clare and hosts local, national and international music, theatre, talks, dance, Film, comedy and visual arts events throughout the year.
 Following the official opening in November 2001, over 60 great Clare performers – three generations of the best players of Clare music took to glór’s stage to present the first of three nights of the best music ever staged in the county.

 Story & History

-In 2019, and in an exciting cultural development for the county, Clare County Council will begin work on a new County Library & Gallery to adjoin glór, creating a cultural complex that will strengthen Clare’s reputation as a cultural centre, as well as support economic and social activity in Ennis.
+In an exciting cultural development for the county, Clare County Council will begin work on a new County Library & Gallery to adjoin glór, creating a cultural complex that will strengthen Clare’s reputation as a cultural centre, as well as support economic and social activity in Ennis.